Workers’ Compensation: What Is It, And What Does It Do?

 The insurer investigates the claim to determine whether it falls within the scope of workers’ compensation, meaning that the injury must meet certain requirements.
 If the injury does not meet these requirements, the insurer can deny coverage.
 Most states allow insurers to deny coverage for the following reasons:

-In most cases, the insurer finds coverage for the injury and pays workers’ comp benefits.
+In most cases, the insurer finds coverage for the injury and pays workers’ comp benefits, which are tax-free.
 These benefits include payment for reasonable and necessary medical treatment, therapy, and medication, provided the worker follows compensation rules.
 When the worker misses enough work days, they may also become eligible for temporary disability benefits equal to a predetermined percentage of their average weekly wage.

 If the worker applied for permanent disability benefits, the insurer may offer a workers’ comp settlement to resolve the case rather than paying for medical coverage and a weekly disability benefit.
 Likewise, families that pursue death benefits may receive a settlement offer.